dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 - Serializers often have options for handling loops and duplicate instances in the graph.
 - The choice of object used as the graph root can often help reduce or remove duplicates.

 If possible, use serialization options and choose roots that do not result in duplicates.
-For example, the following code uses [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/) to serializes a list of blogs each with its associated posts:
+For example, the following code uses [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/) to serialize a list of blogs each with its associated posts:

 <!--
             using var context = new BlogsContext();